If you know which form you are looking for, all our student forms can be found under our dedicated Student Forms area.

 5. ‘I have decided that the course is not for me and I am sure that I want to leave and not come back.
 What should I do?’

 We will, of course, respect your wishes, but first, please do come in and have a quick chat with an Advisor in the Centre for Student Engagement, Wellbeing and Success.
 There could be another way for you to consider and of course, there could be financial or other implications.
 It is very important that a Withdrawal Form is completed and submitted to us, so it is very clear to both Bloomsbury Institute and yourself of the date that you left us and the reason(s) for this.
-This needs to be submitted via the SSP or by email to email@example.com
+The Withdrawal Form can be found here and needs to be submitted via the SSP or by email to email@example.com.

 6. ‘I have started my course but actually now think I should have chosen a different course.
 Can I change?’

 This depends on two things: whether you have the right academic credentials for the different course and at what point in time you are asking to transfer courses.
 As part of any possible transfer process, students need to meet with the Course Leader for their current course.
 During the meeting, the Course Leader will be able to establish whether a student is able to transfer (and whether there are any additional requirements) and also to tell you if it’s too late or not.
-Generally speaking, transfers will not be possible beyond the first two weeks from enrolling on the current course.
+Generally speaking, transfers will not be possible beyond the first three weeks of commencement of study.

 7. ‘I am not very happy with the way I have been taught recently and I want to complain.’